amabelleS/my-protfolio/src/markdown/article.md

   After that, I asked in the next sync/team meeting, what do we want there?
 And the answer was: “we want the user to type, and the list to be filtered accordingly”.
   Well, how do I do that?
 I started with what I know, the select tag.
 In react, in order to connect your select to the state, you need to:

-  1. Add a filtered-list state, and a `searchTerm` to the components state (`useState`):
+  1. Add a filtered-list state:

   <Code language="javascript">

     //Filtered list:
     const [filteredGraduates, setFilteredGraduates] = useState([]);

-    //Search Term:
+    //The choosen center option:
-    const [searchTerm, setSearchTerm] = useState('');
+    const [center, setCenter] = useState([...centers][0]);

   </Code>

-  2. Add your filtering functionality inside a useEffect, putting the searchTerm in the dependency array:
+  2. Add your filtering functionality inside a useEffect, putting the center in the dependency array:

     <Code language="javascript">
     //Filtereing function, rendering the list everytime the user interacs with the select options: